 In addition to the other Harmony tenors, both Flattop & Archtop, and Stella H929TGs, I have have sold a number of other Tenor Guitars over the last few years - these have included 1960s Kay/Silvertone models and earlier Oscar Schmidt Stella short scale and all Mahogany Kay models.
 All have been eminently playable guitars and have proved outstandingly popular - so much so that in addition to some of the prominent UK buyers, others have been shipped to Denmark, Germany, Rome and Portugal!
 Accordingly, as restored examples, like this one will be, are so scarce, I think that this is an opportunity not to be missed by serious Tenor Guitar players!

-The guitar will be professionally restored to full structural stability and excellent playing condition....it has already been inspected in conjunction with the highly experienced professional luthier I work with, and the restoration/repairs will be carried out mainly in his workshop & under his supervision.
+The guitar has be professionally restored to excellent playing condition....it was inspected in conjunction with the highly experienced professional luthier I work with, and the restoration/repairs were carried out, mainly in his workshop & under his supervision.

 The condition is original, and the cosmetic appearance is generally very good, and certainly just as good as you could possibly expect to find on a 61 year old Harmony.
 Naturally there is some typical age and use marking, but nothing detrimental, and minimal for a vintage guitar of this age.